 Radon is a gas released into our soil that easily enters our homes through the foundations and well water.
-Radon kills nearly 22,000 people a year.
+Radon kills about 21,000 people a year.
 You can learn if you have radon by testing your home and fixing it if needed.

 Do I have a problem?